WGN (AM): Programming

-Local hosts on WGN include morning host Bob Sirott along with John Williams, Lisa Dent, John Records Landecker, Rollye James and Dave Plier.
+Local hosts on WGN include morning host Bob Sirott along with John Williams, John Records Landecker, and Rollye James.

 WGN is one of the few talk stations in the U.S. to broadcast all local talk shows during the day and evening.
-But in recent years, it has added some nationally syndicated talk shows at night.
-Monday through Friday, it carries Rich Valdés, America at Night from Westwood One during late night hours.
-On Sundays it runs Sunday Night Live with Bill Cunningham from WLW Cincinnati.
+In recent years, it has added some nationally syndicated talk shows at night.
+Monday through Friday, it carries The Other Side of Midnight with Frank Morano from Red Apple Media during late night.
+On Sundays it runs Sunday Night Live with Bill Cunningham from WLW in Cincinnati.
 WGN was the longtime Chicago outlet for Paul Harvey from 1951 until his death on February 28, 2009.
 Harvey's news and commentary shows were carried nationally by ABC Radio, although he was based in Chicago and the programs aired locally on WGN.

-WGN airs local news headlines, weather forecasts supplied by WGN-TV, traffic reports and sports headlines every half-hour on weekdays from 6 a.m. to 7 p.m. and every hour nights and weekends.
-Also during weekdays, the radio station simulcasts the first two hours of the WGN Morning News at 4 a.m.
+WGN airs local news headlines, weather forecasts supplied by WGN-TV, traffic reports and sports headlines every half-hour on weekdays, and every hour nights and weekends.
+Also during weekdays, the radio station simulcasts the first two hours of the WGN Morning News.
 The station used ABC News Radio for national news reports as the network's Chicago affiliate.
 On September 1, 2020, WGN Radio dropped ABC News Radio in favor of being an "audio news hub" for the co-owned NewsNation TV channel.